 A graph can be "walked" through various algorithms.
 An algorithm walks in a predetermined order from the starting node through the edges to its neighbours, and then to the neighbours' neighbours etc. A walk is a sequence of nodes and edges that connect the nodes.
-The length of a walk can be measured - it is equal to the number of the edges walked through.
-A path is a walk that forbids the repetition of nodes.
-Path length is used to measure distance in networks.
+The length of a walk can be measured - it is equal to the number of

-1 Albert-László Barabási, "Network Science by Albert-László Barabási," BarabásiLab, accessed June 8, 2023, http://networksciencebook.com/chapter/2#bridges.
+&lt;sup>1 Albert-László Barabási, "Network Science by Albert-László Barabási," BarabásiLab, accessed June 8, 2023, http://networksciencebook.com/chapter/2#bridges.

-2 Barabási (n.d.) explains the difference between the two terminologies: the terms Network, Node and Link belong to the field of Network Science and refer to real systems; whereas the terms Graph, Vertex and Edge belong to the field of Graph Theory and refer to the mathematical representations of the networks.
+&lt;sup>2 Barabási (n.d.) explains the difference between the two terminologies: the terms Network, Node and Link belong to the field of Network Science and refer to real systems; whereas the terms Graph, Vertex and Edge belong to the field of Graph Theory and refer to the mathematical representations of the networks.
 However, the terms are often used interchangeably, which is the case of this thesis too.